Community data reports on the state of New Britain's youth

 With the Coalition's focus now turned toward youth of a wider age range, we seek answers to questions regarding older children and young adults, in addition to retaining the questions above.
 Are students graduating from high school?
 Is the teen pregnancy rate dropping?
 Are our young adults going on to and graduating from college and/or successfully entering the workforce?

-As you can see in the Coalition's newly updated Results Scorecard, many trends revealed by the data are, on the whole, encouraging.
+Many trends revealed by the data are, on the whole, encouraging.
 While much progress has been made, more progress is needed.

 Read the "State of New Britain's Youth, 2015 Report Card" here.